dyarleniber/coffee-house-stock-management-back-end/README.md

 # Run the migrations
 $ npx sequelize-cli db:migrate

+# Run the seeders
+$ npx sequelize-cli db:seed:all

 # Run the app in the development mode
 $ npm run dev
 ```